 - 70 g coconut oil or veg oil

 - 70 g plain flour + 30g Prima superfine wholegrain flour, (or 100g plain flour)

 - Pinch of salt

 - 6 egg whites

-2. Place oil in a small pan and heat on low heat until just simmering (about 70C).
+- Place oil in a small saucepan.
+Heat on low heat until just simmering (about 70C).
+You should see some “oil streaks”.
 Remove and pour the oil into flour.
-Whisk until smooth.
+Immediately whisk till smooth.

-6. Using your mixer, beat egg whites until foamy, add sugar gradually and beat until firm peaks form.
+- Using your mixer, beat egg whites until foamy.
+Add sugar gradually and beat until firm peaks form.
 Firm peaks will be a shiny meringue, and when you lift the whisk up, it will form a firm hook.

-10. Remove from the oven when it is done, and cool it slightly for a 1-2mins before unmolding.
+- Remove from oven when it is baked.
+Cool it slightly for a 1-2mins before unmolding.
 Remove baking paper at the bottom of cake, and cool completely on wire rack.